 The spring equinox is the time of year when the sun lies directly above the equator, meaning that the length of day and night are equal.
 It is also referred to by other names, such as Ostara equinox and the vernal equinox.

 The Spring Equinox falls on different days each year, although it is usually around the same time.
-In 2022, it lands on March 20th in the Northern Hemisphere and September 22nd in the Southern Hemisphere.
+In 2024, it lands on March 19th in the Northern Hemisphere (at 11:06 pm EDT, to be exact), and September 22nd in the Southern Hemisphere (7:43 am EDT).
 It marks the beginning of spring in the Northern hemisphere and the beginning of fall in the Southern Hemisphere.
 The confusion between spring and fall with the hemispheres is why it’s sometimes easier to just refer to it as the vernal equinox (even though vernal means spring, it sometimes sounds less confusing).

 For thousands of years, ancient civilizations have held spring equinox celebrations.
 Spring celebrations around the world make traveling for the equinox a wonderful experience.
 No matter where you are, you’ll find spring festivals, celebratory events, and lots of fun ways to honor the arrival of spring.